seydx/homebridge-fritz-platform/FAQ.md

 }
 ```

 **Fix:** You need to set the right router type in your config.json.
-If you are using a cable modung, please put "type":"cable" in your config.json otherwise it is by default "type":"dsl"
+If you are using a cable router, please put "type":"cable" in your config.json otherwise it is by default "type":"dsl"

 <hr>